 Team Roles & Access

-Individual members within a team can take a variety of roles: Admin, Manager, Member, and Reviewer.
+Individual members within a team can take on a variety of roles: Admin, Manager, Member, and Reviewer.

 These roles determine the access that each team member has to the team’s management functions, account and billing information, and to shared team projects.